catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/heat.rst

-Using Heat you are able to manage a large number of resources by utilising a stack that will construct and monitor your objects.
+Using Heat you are able to manage a large number of resources programmatically, by utilizing a **stack** that will construct and monitor your resources for you.
 You can create a stack by using a pre-designed template.
 The following example assumes that you have some knowledge of Heat and how to use these template files.

 The following code snippet contains the minimum required components to construct an object storage container using Heat:

 .. code-block:: bash